Filtering the rejection set while preserving false discovery rate control: Problem setup

-Note that $\F$ has as arguments both the set $\cR$ to be filtered\footnote{Notation: we will use asterisks, as in $\cR^*$ or $\mathcal U^*$, to denote outcomes of multiple testing procedures.
-For dummy variables we use just $\cR$ and $\mathcal U$.} and the p-values $\bm p$.
+Note that $\F$ has as arguments both the set $\cR$ to be filtered and the p-values $\bm p$ (we use asterisks, as in $\cR^*$ or $\mathcal U^*$, to denote outcomes of multiple testing procedures; for dummy variables we use just $\cR$ and $\mathcal U$).
 In practice, the filter would be applied to the rejection set $\cR^*$ of a multiple testing procedure, which itself is a function of the p-values.
 However, writing explicitly the dependence of the filter $\F$ on $\cR$ allows us to separate the definition of a rejection set $\cR^*$ from that of a filter, and it is useful to emphasize whether the p-values contribute to the output $\cU^*$ only via ${\cR^*}$ or otherwise.
-For example, a filter might depend on $\bm p$ only through $\cR^*$: \\
+For example, \textit{fixed filters} are filters $\boldmath \F$ such that $\F(\cR, \bm p) = \F_0(\cR)$ for some function $\F_0$, i.e. $\cU^* = \F(\cR^*, \bm p)$ does not depend on the data once $\cR^*$ is identified.
+The outer nodes filter is a special case of a fixed filter, with $\F_0 = \F_{\mathcal G}$.
+REVIGO is an example of a filter that uses the information in $\bm p$.
+Another example is a \textit{screening filter}: a filter $\F$ such that $\cU=\cR \cap \mathcal S(\bm p)$, where $\mathcal S: \bm p \rightarrow \mathcal S_0 \subseteq \mathcal H$ is called screening function.
+See \cite{BB14, BetS17a} for applications of such filters in fMRI and GWAS.